 Have you been arrested in New York?
 Depending on the crime you are being charged with, you may be expected to pay restitution.
 Read on to learn more about what restitution actually is, why you are required to pay it, and what you can do to avoid this penalty if you are being requested to pay restitution.

 If you have been arrested for any kind of criminal charge in New York, don’t gamble with your future and your freedom.
-Hire a smart, hard-working Nassau County, Long Island criminal defense attorney who will take the time to understand your side of the story and who will fight aggressively to make sure your rights are upheld at every step of the criminal proceedings.
+Hire a smart, hard-working Nassau County, Long Island skilled lawyer handling defense cases who will take the time to understand your side of the story and who will fight aggressively to make sure your rights are upheld at every step of the criminal proceedings.

 What Is Restitution?